Learning how to pump and store breast milk can make returning to work easier and less stressful.

 The following are some general breast milk storage guidelines:

-- At room temperature (less than 77°F) for 4 to 8 hours
+- At room temperature (less than 77°F) for up to 6 hours

 - At the back of a refrigerator for 3 to 8 days